Contributor Guidelines

 git push --set-upstream origin feature/my-validation-feature

 IMPORTANT: WHEN YOUR PR IS ACCEPTED, stop using your branch right away (or delete it altogether).
-New features (or enhanced versions of your existing feature) should be created on brand new branches (after pulling in all the fresh changes from develop).
+New features (or enhanced versions of your existing feature) should be created on brand new branches based off the most up-to-date versions of the repository’s ‘base’ branch (i.e. develop

 Writing your tests